The amazing beaches

 The city is just over a century old and famed for its cosmopolitan nature.
 Tel Aviv tells the story of Israel and its birth; it’s an urban manifestation of an early vision of Israel based less on collective values and more on secular and liberal individualism.
-Check out the beautiful Neve Tzedek neighbourhood or head to the Yemenite Quarter to see the Tel Aviv of yesteryear.
+Check out the beautiful Neve Tzedek neighbourhood or head to the Yemenite Quarter to see the Tel Aviv of the past.

 The business opportunities

-Tel Aviv has sometimes been called Silicon Wadi – an Arabic spin on the nickname of the high-tech capital of California – due to its propensity for cultivating start-ups.
-Tel Aviv has more apps and tech companies than cafés (and it has a lot of cafés!)
+Tel Aviv has sometimes been called Silicon Wadi – an Arabic spin on the nickname of the tech capital of California – due to its propensity for cultivating start-ups.
+Tel Aviv has more apps and tech companies than cafés (and it has a lot of cafés).
 With dozens of conferences, meet-ups and hubs, Tel Aviv might be the place for your idea to blossom into a young start-up.

-It’s liberal and gay friendly
+It’s liberal and LGBTQ friendly

 More than 10 years ago, Tel Aviv decided to embrace its status as Israel’s most liberal city and rebranded itself as the unofficial gay capital of the Middle East.
 In Tel Aviv, the ultra-Orthodox live side by side with people of all orientations.
 The city doesn’t have LGBTQ bars in the traditional sense, as there’s simply no need for them any longer.